 2. Don’t Finish Using Your Finger

 You might have been advised to use your finger as an alternative to caulk finishing tools.
-While this might seem to be an easy option, but this is not, both for your hands and for the surface to achieve a good sealant joint profile.
+While this might seem to be an easy option, but this is not good, both for your hands and for the surface to achieve a good sealant joint profile.

 First, your hands will leave bacteria on the surface.
 That will eventually empower the growth of harmful mold and mildew.
 Besides, if you press too much, the bead will be very thin and almost non-existent.